-At Urfa two gigantic columns were traditionally attributed to Nimrod (Nemrut in Turkish), the biblical founder of Babylon and for this reason the locals (the mountain is not so far from Urfa) thought Nimrod had petrified his enemies and placed their heads at the top of the mountain (Turk. dag).
+At Urfa two gigantic columns were traditionally attributed to Nimrod (Nemrut in Turkish), the biblical founder of Babylon and for this reason the locals (the site is not so far from Urfa) thought Nimrod had petrified his enemies and placed their heads at the top of the mountain.

 Eastern terrace: platform

 With a diameter of 145 m, the 50 m high funerary mound of stone chips is surrounded on three sides by terraces to the east, west and north directions.
 Two separate antique processional routes radiate from the east and west terraces.
 UNESCO

 The design of the funerary monument was influenced by astronomy; two identical terraces face the East and the West, as if to mean that gods (and King Antiochus) exert their power over the entire world and see everything which humans do; the terraces were accessed via a smaller terrace on the northern side of the mountain.
 The eastern terrace retains the projecting platform which was used during ceremonies.
 In the inscription Antiochus gave detailed instructions about the frequency, content and financing of these ceremonies; the main ones took place on his birthday and on the anniversary of his accession to the throne; the ritual sacrifices were followed by a two-day banquet during which the priests were told to generously fill the cups with good wine.
 The size of the two main terraces indicates however that the number of participants in these ceremonies could be large, but not enormous.